EduArt-Robotik/edu_robocub_rescue_stack/README.md

 The robot must also be given a new target, which it must approach on the map.
 A beneficial procedure is to load the layer-specific map at the beginning, then to send the target position and finally to initialize the robot pose.

-Intuitively, one would send the target position to the path planner after the robot position has been initialized, but since the robot should preferably have no pitch and roll angle for an accurate determination of the initialization position, the program has to wait until it is straight again after "jumping" over the ramp.
+Intuitively, one would send the target position to the path planner after the robot position has been initialized.
+For one use case, this is a disadvantage: After the robot has changed the ramp, it wobbles.
+For an accurate determination of the initialization position, it should not have a pitch and roll angle.
+Therefore, the program must wait until the robot is straight again after changing the ramp and then determine and publish the initial position.
 The waiting-duration is set to 1.0 seconds.
 The algorithm then checks the status of the robot.
 Immediately assigning the new target prevents the robot from orienting itself back to the previous target (old map) in the meantime and instead allows it to move directly in the right direction (new target).

 Based on different angle constellations as well as the current X/Y-position, the currently traveled plane can be identified.
 The registration of a change of the plane is followed by the loading of a new map, the navigation to a new destination selected depending on the plane as well as on the current direction of movement, and the initialization of the new robot pose.
 This procedure is identical for each map.